top of page

 Old Quarter vibes

 If you want an encyclopaedic local food guide, I refer you to ‘Will Fly For Food’ (see listings below).
-This blog shortlists the best restaurants by dish, together with commentary on the slurpiness, suckiness and general deliciousness.
-You can’t go far wrong with its recommendations, and may end up going down alleyways or up stairs you wouldn’t have explored otherwise.
+This blog lists the best restaurants by dish, together with commentary on slurpiness, suckiness and general deliciousness.
+You can’t go far wrong with its recommendations, and may end up going down alleyways or up stairs you wouldn’t have dared explore otherwise.

 Thang Long, incidentally, is the old name for Hanoi, meaning ‘soaring dragon’; once allegedly witnessed above the Citadel, and signifying good luck.
 The modern name ‘Hanoi’ means ‘city located within the river’, referring to the Red River circling the sprawl, but the key stretch of water is Hoan Kiem, The Lake of the Returned Sword.
 This is a place of relative sanity adjacent to the madness of the Old Town, where people come to stroll, do tai chi or celebrate Tet.
 The shoreline at the top has a lot of Leicester Square about it, but the lake generally will give you a moment to breathe.
 Particularly if you pay the 50p to cross the bridge to Ngoc Son temple on its own little island.